ambrishambekar/CAISO-ADS/README.md

  Update (23-April-2018)
  1) Caiso discontinued support for TLS1 and TLS1.1 protocols.
 Support only for TLS1.2 Please upgrade Python to 2.7.9 or higher.

+ Update(2-April-2019)<br/>
+ 1) Added file key_generator.py.
+The file is used to create a .pem file from CAISO issed certificate. .pem certificate file is transported in the ADS python main file for authentication. <br />
+ 2) Please make sure to add OpenSSL library to your Python installation before running key_generator.py